Ferroxius/Palette/Alpyne_Installation.md

 ### Can I add/remove mods?
 You're welcome to do so and can also use this list as a baseline to build off of if you wish.
 Keep in mind however that you will need to be responsible for things like Conflict Resolution as my help will be limited

-### Widescreen Support?
+### Widescreen & Linux Support?
 I don't personally own a widescreen monitor so I am unable to test and properly support widescreen.
+Same goes for Linux and by extention Steam Deck/Ally support.

 Community support may help in this matter however

 ### GOG Support?
-I don't own Skyrim on GOG so I am unable to test and properly support it
+Supporting two different platforms is a much harder ordeal and I already own Skyrim on Steam, so it will remain as the required platform.

 # Installation
 ## Pre-Installation
 **Base Requirements**
 - Skyrim Anniversary Edition + DLC Upgrade on Steam (Clean reinstall required)
-- Latest version of windows 10
+- Latest version of windows 10/11
 - A nexus mods account (Premium is recommended by Wabbajack to automate installation but you can use a free one)
-- Latest NVIDIA/AMD Drivers
+- Latest NVIDIA/AMD/Intel Drivers
-- 215GB of storage space available in total approximately.
+- 180GB of storage space available in total approximately.
 Some extra headroom is recommended for Wabbajack so I would recommend at least 200GB

 **MO2 Requirements**
 - [Latest Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)